 Recently completed projects funded by the U.S. Department of Education are CultureTalk Islamic Worlds and CultureTalk: Exploring Critical Languages and Culture.
 CultureTalk Islamic Worlds features video interviews with citizens of predominantly Muslim countries and countries with large Muslim populations.
 Topics include family, food, education, religious and cultural customs, work, art, sport, travel, and more.
 Countries and regions include West, North, and East Africa, the Middle-East, Eastern Europe, the former Soviet republics of Central Asia and South and Southeast Asia.
 CultureTalk: Exploring Critical Languages adds materials from both Muslim and non-Muslim countries in these same regions.

 The Center's Director is Amy Wordelman, Ph.D.
 Princeton University.
+In Fall 2018 Amy is on leave, and Janna White, B.A.
+Smith College, is serving as Interim Director through Dec.
+31, 2018.
 The Center's staff members include Agnes Kimokoti, Ph.D.
 Kenyatta University (Five College Swahili Mentor), Anca Luca Holden, Ph.D.
-University of Georgia (Language Pedagogy Specialist), Rebecca Thomas, B.A.
-Hampshire College (Senior Program Assistant), Hayley Culver, B.A.
-Mount Holyoke College (Program Assistant), Carson Carruth, B.A.
-University of Texas at Austin (Post-Baccalaureate Teaching Assistant for Hindi), and Ashley Perry, B.A.
-Amherst College (Post-Baccalaureate Specialist for Innovative Language Learning).
+University of Georgia (Language Pedagogy Specialist), Hayley Culver, B.A.
+Mount Holyoke College (Curriculum and Outreach Assistant), Theo Hull, B.A.
+Smith College (Program Assistant), Rebecca Thomas, B.A.
+Hampshire College (Special Assistant to the Interim Director), and Carson Carruth, B.A.
+University of Texas at Austin (Post-Baccalaureate Teaching Assistant for Hindi).

 The Center also hosts a variety of visiting scholars each year who serve as mentors for other languages.
 In addition, over sixty local international students work for the Center every year as native speaking conversation partners and as assistants for the Center's materials and curricular development projects.
 The Center contracts a large number of professional language experts from around the country who help with its development projects and serve as external evaluators for the language programs.